 Here’s how to remove your embroidery stabilizer from the back of the design, depending on the type you used.

-Trim cut-away stabilizer with a 1/4″ margin using your favorite embroidery scissors.
-I increasingly prefer using my duckbill applique scissors for this task.
+- Cut-Away or No-Show Mesh: Trim cut-away stabilizer with a 1/4″ margin using your favorite embroidery scissors–mine are duckbill applique scissors.

 More Tips for Using Embroidery Stabilizer

 Here are a few things I’ve learned over the years that I didn’t yet cover above.